 Today we live in peace by God’s grace

 A strong theme that runs through ANZAC Day memorials is peace.
-We talk of the wars as a necessary evil to safeguard the peace and prosperity of free peoples.
+We talk of the wars against tyranny as a necessary evil to safeguard the peace and prosperity of free peoples.
 Kiwi soldiers were killed and maimed in their thousands for the people of France, Belgium, Italy and Britain.
 Why?
 So that they, and we, could live in peace.

 Paul explains the message of the gospel in a similar way.
 In his greeting he speaks God’s grace and peace on his readers.
 How?
 They can have grace and peace ‘from God our Father and the Lord Jesus Christ.’
 This peace comes from God by grace – a free gift.
 It is peace with God and with our consciences.
 It is peace of mind and heart, which is far more precious than peace of body or society.
 He can greet these people with peace because it is theirs through Jesus.

-Jesus sacrificed himself because of our sins
+Jesus sacrificed himself for peace because of our sins

 When he mentions the name Jesus, Paul quickly explains how he gives peace – he ‘gave himself for our sins’.
 At ANZAC Day we also hear a lot about people giving themselves for others.
-Our soldier forefathers sacrificed their lives on the field of battle for their families, friends and fatherland.
+Our ANZACs sacrificed their lives on the field of battle for their families, friends and fatherland.
 For this we are deeply grateful.